oraidex/Gravity-Bridge/docs/developer/code-structure.md

 Gravity bridge is a large codebase with many components, so this document focuses on end to end flows providing touchpoints along the entire path across all the components.

-## Deposit from Ethereum To Cosmos
+## ERC20 deposit from Ethereum To Cosmos

 This covers the complete flow, with code links, for a deposit.
 This is covered conceptually in [minting and locking](/docs/design/mint-lock.md) as well as [Oracle](/docs/design/oracle.md) which you should read first.